 “There is a creative fraction of a second when you are taking a picture.
 Your eye must see a composition or an expression that life itself offers you, and you must know with intuition when to click the camera.
 That is the moment the photographer is creative,” he said.
 “Oop!
 The Moment!
 Once you miss it, it is gone forever.” – Henri Cartier Bresson.

 It becomes absolutely mandatory for me to bring a quote from this master, for this article is all about shooting the decisive moment.
 What you put inside your frame almost determines what your picture is all about.
-The decisive moment is the one which cannot be brought back, it cant even be dramatized or staged, once it is passed.
-If the current generation of photographers, think shooting the decisive moment is all about fps, then i am sorry.
+The decisive moment is the one which cannot be brought back, it can’t even be dramatized or staged, once it is passed.
+If the current generation of photographers thinks shooting the decisive moment is all about fps, then I am sorry.
 A great range of fps might help you at times, but the wings you get when shooting a moment calculating the rhythm, going by your instinct, expecting a drama which you always wanted to shoot is priceless.
-Preassuming and meditating, analyzing the scene in every corners, It simply takes you to the next level.
+Pre assuming and meditating, analyzing the scene in every corner, It simply takes you to the next level.

 In this article, I have tried to explain some fundamentals for shooting the Decisive Moment, the way just the masters did.

 #1 Finding the Rhythm